-Welding is part engineering, part working with your hands and a whole lot of creativity and precision all rolled into one.
+Welding is part engineering, part working with your hands, and a lot of creativity and precision all rolled into one.

-Welders take strong metal materials, melt them down, then create brand-new structures and parts with them for things people worldwide depend on, from buildings to airplanes.
-Welders are responsible for making sure bridges can support cars, rockets can carry astronauts, cars don’t fall apart and collapse, and ships ride smoothly on ocean waves.
+Welders take strong metal materials, melt them down, and then use them to create brand-new structures and parts for things people worldwide depend on.
+Welders are responsible for making sure bridges can support cars, rockets can carry astronauts, cars don’t fall apart and ships ride smoothly on ocean waves.

 Welders work in all types of industries and environments, from government defense and construction to manufacturing.
 If you enjoy hands-on work and love to build things, a career in welding could be for you.

-You can use this guide to learn the answer to, “What is welding?” — plus get information on a welder job description, welder salary and job outlook, and how to become a welder.
+You can use this guide to learn the answer to, “What is welding?” — plus get information on a welder job description, welding career information, welder salary and job outlook, and how to become a welder.

 What Is Welding?